worldbank/dime-r-training/README.md

 This material was developed by the [DIME Analytics](https://www.worldbank.org/en/research/dime/data-and-analytics) team as an introduction to R Statistical Package for its staff.

 ## Course description
-R is a programming language and software environment for statistical analysis.
+R is a programming language for statistical analysis and data science.
 It is a powerful and flexible tool widely used among statisticians and data scientists, and has a growing user base in economics research.
-This course is designed to familiarize participants with the language, focusing on common tasks and analysis in development research.
+This course is designed to familiarize participants with the language, focusing on common tasks and analysis in development research, and showing how to use R through RStudio, a popular integrated development environment for R.
 The course will build upon comparisons to Stata syntax and requires familiarity with the use of do-files, loops and macros.
 It also assumes some degree of familiarity with DIME's [coding practices](https://dimewiki.worldbank.org/wiki/Stata_Coding_Practices).
 All sessions are designed to last 90 minutes.

 ## Training content

 [01 - Introduction to R](https://raw.githack.com/worldbank/dime-r-training/main/Presentations/01-intro-to-R.html)

-- Introduction to RStudio, R syntax, objects and classes.
+- Introduction to the RStudio interface, R syntax, objects and classes.

 Formats:
 - [.html](https://raw.githack.com/worldbank/dime-r-training/main/Presentations/01-intro-to-R.html)